How To You Make Your Office Chair More Ergonomic & Comfortable

 Memory foam and gel cushions are designed to distribute weight evenly and reduce pressure on the spine, hips, and tailbone.

-They can also improve your posture, and how they conform to your body’s shape makes your chair seat customized for you – while being much more comfortable.
+They can also improve your posture, and how they conform to your body’s shape makes your chair seat customized for you, while being much more comfortable.

 Secure the cushion with fabric or Velcro straps for stability.
 If it is wide enough, you won’t need to do that.

-memory foan cushion for a standard office chair
+memory foan cushion for a standard office chair - for tailbone pain

 4. Adjustable Armrests